mbs-octoml/mbs-tvm/src/relay/collage/design.md

 - [2022Q1] M4: Re-validate results on 'v2' prototype for larger models (eg GPT2) and more NVIDIA targets.
 - [2022Q2] M5: Implementation in TVM main, including 'sub-projects' listed below.

-## Design Overview

-The implementation is mostly under `src/relay/collage/...` (namespace `tvm::relay::collage`), with some helper Python under `python/tvm/relay/collage`.

-If the `relay.collage.enable_collage` `PassConfig` attribute is true then the standard `FuseOps` pass is replaced by a new `CollageFuseOps` pass.
-The new pass effects the same invariant on the output as the old:

-> All Relay sub-graphs in all global functions which are to be lowered to a kernel are replaced by calls to an inline
-> `"Primitive"` `Function`.
-Functions which are to be lowered by a BYOC-provided toolchain are also annotated with
-> `"Compiler"` and `"global_symbol"` attributes.

-The `CollageFuseOps` pass proceeds in four phases:

-- **Phase 1**: The available `Target`s are scanned to build a list of `FusionSpec`s.
-Each `FusionSpec` is built from (a tree of) `FusionRule`s.
-How the rules are constructed depends on `Target` itself.
-The remaining phases execute on each global function separately.
-- **Phase 2**: A `DataflowGraph` is constructed for the global function.
-The available `FusionRule`s are evaluated on the dataflow graph to yield a (possibly overlapping) set of `CandidateKernels` for each target.
-Each candidate is described by a `SubGraph` which efficiently denotes a sub-graph of the global function's body without the need to construct any new expressions.
-The candidates are placed in a `CandidateKernelIndex` for use below.
-- **Phase 3**: A shortest path is found in the following (implicit) search graph:
-    - Search Nodes: An `IndexSet` describing which dataflow nodes are been assigned to a candidate kernel.
-    - Search Edge X->Y: A `CandidteKernel` can be applied to node X to give node Y. The candidate is disjoint from all dataflow nodes already accounted for in X. To avoid an unnecessary search space explosion the candidate must also include the next yet-to-be-assigned dataflow node in X.
-    - Edge cost: Estimated latency of the candidate kernel, plus a kernel launch penalty.
-Note that though we need to be able to extract the candidate's sub-graph in order to build the kernel, we do not need to partition the overall function body expression.
-- **Phase 4**: The function body is partitioned according to the candidate kernels on the shortest path.

-In the following we introduce the new datatypes, then expand on the phases.

 ## Example

 We start with `mod` bound to [MNIST](https://github.com/onnx/models/tree/main/vision/classification/mnist):

 ```
 fn (%x: Tensor[(1, 1, 28, 28), float32]) -> Tensor[(1, 10), float32] {
   %0 = nn.pad(%x, 0f, pad_width=[[0, 0], [0, 0], [2, 2], [2, 2]]);